samathaluca/new-lazycamp/README.md

 In the final stages of development, user testing feedback influenced me to remove audiowide and Ubuntu fonts and test permanent marker font style to get attention e.g. to check required fields were filled in forms.

-Extensive colour work has been tested during development.

-women choose where to stay and eat so pink was favoured

 Wireframes